MeshJS/bounty-board/README.md

 - Browse Open Bounties: Check the [Mesh Bounty Board](https://github.com/orgs/MeshJS/projects/2/views/2) for open tasks that suit your skills and interests.
 - Express Your Interest: If you find a bounty you want to tackle, navigate to its comments section and leave a comment stating your intention to work on it.
 - Await Admin Approval: A bounty admin will review your request and, if approved, will assign the bounty to you.
 Make sure to monitor the comment section for any updates.
 - Work on the Bounty: Once assigned, begin working on the deliverables.
 Use the comments section to ask questions or seek clarification as you proceed.
-The Mesh team is here to support you.
 - Submit Your Work: When you’ve completed the bounty, share your results in the comments section.
 - Review & Approval: The Mesh team will review your submission.
 - If approved, the bounty will be marked as “Done” and you’ll receive your rewards.